franzbu/EnhancedSpaces.spoon/README.md

 ### Using Mouse Trackpad for Moving and Resizing Windows

-Similar to other operations, at times it can be simpler and faster if you let your keyboard and pointing device cooperate.
+Similar to other operations, at times it can be simpler and faster if you use both your keyboard and pointing device at the same time.
 Thus EnhancedSpaces provides an alternative by enabling the use of a pointing device whenever it has the potential of being beneficial.

 #### Manual Moving and Positioning